Warnock in Sunday sermon warns of kings in wake of U.S. Supreme Court ruling

 Similarly, in Justice Sonia Sotomayor’s dissent to the Supreme Court ruling, she said the ruling allows for a king.

-In the sermon, Warnock never explicitly addressed President Joe Biden’s poor performance during the June 27 presidential debate, but he did say, “Be careful how you pray and what you pray for, because you just might get it.”
+Warnock never explicitly addressed President Joe Biden’s poor performance during the June 27 presidential debate, but said, “Be careful how you pray and what you pray for, because you just might get it.”

 Outspoken critic and former U.S. Rep. Carolyn Bourdeaux wrote her second op-ed since Biden’s debate debacle.
 She said the interview with George Stephanopoulos did little to reassure wary voters.
 Instead, she urged the president to pass the torch and called it irresponsible for him to continue his bid for reelection.

-The crowd at Ebenezer was set on backing the Democratic ticket come November.
+The crowd at Ebenezer was set on backing the Democratic ticket in November.

 Atlanta resident Ishmail Jordan, 30, said he largely agreed with Warnock’s remarks about the ruling.
 He said Supreme Court Justices are trying to limit access to elections and that the only way to prevent that is to rally behind Biden.